ISO 3166-2:NO

 Each code consists of two parts separated by a hyphen.
 The first part is NO, the ISO 3166-1 alpha-2 code of Norway.
 The second part is two digits.

 Collectively Svalbard and Jan Mayen is also assigned its own country code in ISO 3166-1, with alpha-2 code SJ.

-As of August 2025, the standard matches the county codes assigned by the Norwegian government from 2020 to 2024.
-The government split some counties and assigned new codes in January 2024, which as of August 2025 are not reflected in ISO 3166-2.
+Currently the standard matches the county codes assigned by the Norwegian government from 2020 to 2024.
+The government split the counties of Troms and Finnmark, Viken and Vestfold and Telemark effective by January 2024, which as of January 2026 are not reflected in ISO 3166-2.

 Current codes

 Subdivision names are listed as in the ISO 3166-2 standard published by the ISO 3166 Maintenance Agency (ISO 3166/MA).

 Click on the button in the header to sort each column.
 Note that subdivision names will be sorted in Norwegian alphabetical order: a-z, æ, ø, å.